➤ Jungfrau Travel Pass price list 2026

 - Trips on routes that allow discounted traveling.
 You need to arrange for a discounted ticket at the ticket office of staffed rail stations, from a ticketing machine, or online.

-There are various cable cars that also allow free traveling.
+There are various cable cars that also allow free travel.
 If you can’t scan your Jungfrau Travel Pass to enter the cableway or funicular, ask the personnel upon showing your pass.
 They’ll provide a free ticket to open the access gates.

-Our tips – what not to miss
+My tips – what not to miss

 - Do at least one boat ride on Lake Thun or Lake Brienz.
 If the weather isn’t great in the Jungfrau Region, chances are that it’s better on the lakes.